 Under Soil Conservation District law (Idaho Code § 22-2718), five Soil & Water Conservation Commission members are appointed by the Governor of the State of Idaho.
-The current Commission members were appointed on July 1, 2010 and have staggered terms.
+The current Commission members were appointed on various dates and serve staggered terms.

 Parties interested in applying to serve on the Commission should submit an application to the Office of the Governor.

 Norman Wright was raised on a dairy farm near Caldwell and has degrees in business administration and finance from Boise State University.
 Chairman Wright has served on the Power County Board of Commissioners, on the American Falls City Council, and as president of the American Falls Lions Club.
 He brings extensive experience to the Commission, including involvement with the Soil Conservation Service and the Canyon County conservation district, as well as 33 years with the Agricultural Stabilization and Conservation Service (now known as Farm Service Agency).

 Gerald "Jerry" Trebesch is a retired agricultural banker with extensive statewide experience and has been heavily involved with agricultural lending since obtaining his degree in agricultural business from Montana State University.
 He brings a broad understanding of statewide agricultural issues having lived and worked in Rigby, Salmon, St. Maries, Soda Springs, Caldwell, Boise, and Meridian throughout his career.
 Mr. Trebesch currently lives in Boise and operates cow-calf stocker and feeder cattle operations.